-These courses can prepare you for a career as a scientist, statistician or analyst in the fields of biochemical and pharmaceutical sciences, including emerging areas such as toxicology and cosmetic science.
+These courses can prepare you for a career as a scientist, statistician or analyst in the fields of biochemical and pharmaceutical sciences, including emerging areas such as toxicology.

 Our graduates have gone on to work in a wide range of roles in organisations including NASA, pharmaceuticals giant GlaxoSmithKline, research companies such as Mundipharma Research, as well as hospitals and public health laboratories.

 You may also be interested in our degrees for aspiring health professionals.